VIAplanner/via-timetable/packages/programs-scraper/README.md

 python3 program_scraper.py
 `

-The hieracy of the data is:
+The hierarchy of the data is:
 `
 subjects
 {